chngr/atsisif/README.md

 graph.
 One of the main problems, it seems, is that lots of low weight edges leak out of the handle and this adds up.

+### Observation From Running Heuristic by Hand

+This is seemingly useful procedure so far:
+  1. Begin by setting lower threshold to around 0.5 and upper threshold to 0.99;
+  2. Look for nontrivial connected components in the resulting induced graph and let these be the initial candidates for handles.
+  3. Up the upper threshold back to 1 and add teeth: just all the nodes that are adjacent to the comb so far with edge weight 1.
+  4. Lower the upper threshold back to 0.99 and decrease the lower threshold ever so slightly.
+This will lead to expanding of the handle, typically.
+  5. Now repeat 3 and 4 until the lower is all the way to 0 and upper is 1.
+One thing that takes place while varying the lower threshold is that combs that used to be separate come together.
+Moreover, it appears that things that used to be teeth might also join the handle.